Updated on 3/3/2022

-Most depression treatment plans also involve lifestyle changes.
+Most depression treatment plans also involve lifestyle changes or natural remedies.
 What we eat, how we move, and who we interact with can have strong effects on our mood as well as our ability to manage our depression.
 Here are some tips:

 Exercising and moving your body are great ways to boost the mood.
 Exercise releases endorphins and can decrease your stress levels.
 You don’t need to be a runner or a weightlifter to benefit from exercise.
 A walk around the block or an impromptu dance party works just fine.